habibcomsats/NVFlare/docs/programming_guide/provisioning_system.rst

 Case 2: enhancing an existing builder
 -------------------------------------
-The developer would like to push the generated zip file, done by nvflare.lighter.impl.workspace.DistributionBuilder, to a web server via a POST method.
+The developer would like to push the generated zip file, done by flare.lighter.impl.workspace.DistributionBuilder, to a web server via a POST method.
 This can be done easily by replacing the DistributionBuilder with a new builder as follows (after pip install requests)::